Ilka Groenewold: Life

 and for the Hamburg station "Hamburg 1" since November 2021.
-Since March 2022, Ilka has been the presenter of the daily news programme "Hamburg 1 Aktuell".
+In 2022, Ilka has been the presenter of the daily news programme "Hamburg 1 Aktuell".
 In June 2022, Ilka hosts the Handball Champions League Final (EHF Final 4 Men) in Cologne.

 In the manga series Naruto, she took on the roles of "Mikoto Uchiha", "Ajisai" and the stadium announcer in "Boruto: Naruto the Movie".

 In the fall of 2020 her book "Empowerment - Wegweiser in ein erfülltes Leben" was published.
 It is a guide book on fitness, nutrition, motivation, finance, real estate, mindset etc.

 In May 2022 Ilka published her 2nd book "Erfolgskompass – deine Reise zum Erfolg", which was also published in the English version "Success Compass - Your Journey to Success" in July 2022.

 Since April 2023 Ilka is part of the WELT TV Reporter Team.

-On April 15, 2023, Ilka reports as a reporter at the AKW-Abschaltung, at the Fremantle Highway accident and at the Wacken Festival for Welt (TV channel) on the nuclear power plant shutdown in Lingen or kidnapping at the airport and many other political and social issues.
+On April 15, 2023, Ilka reports as a reporter at the AKW-Abschaltung, at the Fremantle Highway accident and at the Wacken Festival for Welt (TV channel) on the nuclear power plant shutdown in Lingen or kidnapping at the airport, The Rescue of Timmy the Humpback Whale and many other political and social issues.

+Since 2026, Ilka has also been part of the :newstime reporting team and appears on camera for the Sat.1/Pro7/Kabel1 news programs as well as Sat.1 Frühstücksfernsehen.